ericshantos/veritas_br/README.md

 model.save("br_fake_news_detector_model.keras")
 ```

+## 💐 thanks

+I dedicate the construction of this model to all my high school teachers, from whom, among all the lessons they taught me, critical thinking was paramount in shaping this application.

+A special mention to Professor Winola Cunha, who, on numerous occasions, instructed me to pay attention in the morphosyntax class, as I would one day need it.

 ## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+##

 ---
 **Created by [Eric dos Santos](https://github.com/ericshantos)** 🚀